 “Category 2” topics

 Category 2 subjects include: Basic Life Support, Medical Documentation, Medical Terminology, Occupational Safety and Security for Health Professionals, Professional Ethics for Health Professionals, and Universal Safety Precautions and Infection Control.
-(These courses are available online from Breastfeeding Outlook — except for Basic Life Support, which you can complete through any local Red Cross or similar type of program.)
+(We offer these courses — except for Basic Life Support, which you can complete through any local Red Cross or similar type of program.)

 Different categories, different requirements

-Meeting IBLCE’s health science requirement for length and source differ from one category to the other.
+Meeting IBLCE’s health sciences requirement for length and source differ from one category to the other.